Leopold von Mildenstein: Life up to 1945

-Between 9 September and 9 October 1934, Der Angriff published a series of twelve pro-Zionist reports by Mildenstein, entitled A Nazi Goes to Palestine, in honour of which the newspaper issued a commemorative medallion, cast with the swastika on one side and the Star of David on the other.
+Between 9 September and 9 October 1934, ' published a series of twelve pro-Zionist reports by Mildenstein, entitled A Nazi Goes to Palestine, in honour of which the newspaper issued a commemorative medallion, cast with the swastika on one side and the Star of David on the other.

-Goebbels then had the work printed also in the Völkische Beobachter, the newspaper of the Nazi Party.
+Goebbels then had the work printed also in the ', the newspaper of the Nazi Party.